-Usage of a governmental open-data portal continues to grow, drawing 1.1 million visitors in 2020, up from 738,000 in 2019.5 Still, citizens and journalists that request access to public information from the government often experience roadblocks.
+Usage of a governmental open-data portal continues to grow, drawing 1.1 million visitors in 2020, up from 738,000 in 2019.
+Still, citizens and journalists that request access to public information from the government often experience roadblocks.
 Replies often arrive after deadlines, contain inaccuracies, are vague, or refer to the "secrecy of investigation."

-^{5 &}quot;Open Data Portal."
+17 &quot;Open Data Portal."
 Government of Ukraine. https://data.gov.ua/stats2/common

 Journalists can find it difficult to obtain prompt commentary from press offices.
-A panelist said they appreciate press offices launched by judges and their spokespeople.
-The panelist's agency sends numerous information requests, with only 10 percent requiring additional enforcement, and they have never encountered intentionally misleading officials.
-But they described as very frustrating the information request process at the regional office of the State Bureau of Investigations, customs and tax services in Rivne, the Ministry of Health, and other national governmental bodies.
+Torbich said he appreciates press offices launched by judges and their spokespeople.
+His agency sends numerous information requests, with only 10 percent requiring additional enforcement, and he has never encountered intentionally misleading officials.
+But he described as very frustrating the information request process at the regional office of the State Bureau of Investigations, customs and tax services in Rivne, the Ministry of Health, and other national governmental bodies.

-A media monitoring group found more restrictions on access to public information under the pretext of lockdown.
+IMI found more restrictions on access to public information under the pretext of lockdown.
 Local council sessions barred journalists and failed to arrange online broadcasts.
-Researchers noticed selectivity in inviting mass media during the president's working trips to the regions.
+IMI noticed selectivity in inviting mass media during the president's working trips to the regions.
 Several Kherson-based online media, whose journalists were refused accreditation, published blank pages with no text.
-In October, the parliament committee of free speech decided to suspend accreditation to journalists of 22 media due to their lack of parliamentary coverage.
+In October, the parliament committee of free speech decided to suspend accreditation to journalists of 22 media, including Slidstvo.Info, due to their lack of parliamentary coverage.
 A media outcry forced the committee to cancel the resolution.